Graduated Driver License For First Time Applicants Under Age 18

 - No passengers other than the adult supervisor and 1 other passenger can be in the vehicle with the exception of immediate members of the driver's family provided the adult supervisor is in the car.
 During the second 6 month period of unsupervised driving, when a supervisor is not present, only 1 other passenger in addition to the driver can be in the vehicle.

-- Persons who violate the Level One Learner's Permit restrictions are considered as driving without a license which will result in a 2-month suspension for the first offense and a 4-month suspension for subsequent offenses.
+- Persons who violate the Level One Learner's Permit restrictions are considered as driving without a license which will result in a 2-month suspension for the first offense and a 4-month suspension for subsequent offences.

 Eligibility for a Class D Operator's License